You are currently viewing Phishing: Wie kann man Kryptowährungen und NFTs schützen?

 Cryptocurrencies stolen through phishing: How to get your money back

-The first step to get your money back is to start an investigation.
+The first step to get your money back is to start a targeted investigation.
 Crypto-Tracing specializes in using blockchain forensics to track down the perpetrators, contacting law enforcement agencies as well as exchanges, and arranging help from a lawyer in legal matters.
 The measures taken make it difficult for the perpetrators to hide behind the supposed anonymity of the Internet and cryptocurrencies.

 Every hacker leaves traces and the blockchain, figuratively speaking, never forgets.
 This allows us to create a basis for identifying recipients and demanding the return of stolen cryptocurrencies by legal means.